Justice Sanjiv Khanna Appointed as the 52nd Chief Justice of India

 2-Minute Summary (TL;DR)

-- Justice Sanjiv Khanna is the 52nd Chief Justice of India.
+- Justice Sanjiv Khanna appointed as the 52nd Chief Justice of India (CJI).

-- His focus areas include judicial transparency and reducing case pendency.
+- His tenure is expected to focus on digital transformation and reducing case pendency.

 How This Topic is Tested in Competitive Exams